home-assistant/developers.home-assistant/docs/integration_quality_scale_index.md

 sidebar_label: "Introduction"
 ---

 The Integration Quality Scale scores each integration based on the code quality and user experience.
-Each level of the quality scale consists of a list of requirements.
-If an integration matches all requirements, it's considered that level.
+Each level of the quality scale consists of a list of requirements. t If an integration matches all requirements, it's considered to have reached that level.

 > Suggestions for changes can be done by creating an issue in the [architecture repo](https://github.com/home-assistant/architecture/issues/).